 Students can take ARCH 361 – Archaeological Field Methods in the spring and summer terms and spend six weeks in the field working at an actual archaeological site.

-The Department of Archaeology and Anthropology is equipped with its own classrooms, study and computer labs, student lounge and library with a large and diverse collection specifically for teaching.
+The Department of Anthropology is equipped with its own classrooms, study and computer labs, student lounge and library with a large and diverse collection specifically for teaching.
 Our professors are located just around the corner from the classrooms.

 - Non-government and business sector, working for a range of private companies typically focused on:

 - heritage conservation